notanswer

 There's usually a specific asymmetry in the lists that don't work.
 One side has more items but the items feel smaller.
 The other side has fewer items but each one lands with more weight.
 You know which side that is.
 You've been quietly avoiding saying it.

-The question worth asking isn't which side has more points — it's which side would I feel relieved to be able to ignore?
+The question worth asking is not which side has more points.
+It is which side would I feel relieved to be able to ignore?
 The relief tells you more than the count.

 This isn't about abandoning reason.
 It's about recognizing what you're actually afraid of.
 Most pros and cons lists get stuck not because both sides are genuinely equal, but because one side requires acknowledging something costly: that you've already decided and haven't acted on it yet, that you want something you feel you shouldn't want, or that someone you love would be disappointed by your choice.